structurizr/java/docs/styling-elements.md

 ## Shapes

-Subscribers to a [Structurizr paid plan](https://structurizr.com/pricing) can also style elements using different shapes as follows.
+You can also style elements using different shapes as follows.

 ```java
 Styles styles = workspace.getViews().getConfiguration().getStyles();